Migrateful

 migrateful cooking class

 One to file under ‘just completely excellent, all round’, Migrateful’s cooking classes are all led by migrant teachers sharing their home cuisine.
-Since opening in 2017, the school’s welcomed almost 100 migrants and refugees, empowering them when they need it most and opening the doors to cultural exchange in the most delicious way possible.
-You’ll get to make dishes that you might not have tried here in the UK before, from Chechen salads to pescatarian recipes from Nigeria, and with each dish prepared collaboratively in groups it’s one of the most social ways to learn, too.
+Since opening in 2017, the school’s welcomed almost 100 migrants and refugees, empowering them when they need it most and opening the doors to cultural exchange in the tastiest way possible.
+You’ll get to make dishes that you might not have tried here in the UK before, from Chechen salads to pescatarian recipes from Nigeria, and with each dish prepared collaboratively in groups it’s one of the most social ways to learn new cooking skills, too.

 officina 00 pasta making classes

 A magician never reveals their secrets… but thankfully a good pasta restaurant does.
-Officina 00 runs regular pasta-making classes in their Fitzrovia kitchen, packing plenty of tips into a snappy 2 hour workshop.
-Their beginners’ intro class will induct you into creating your own spaghetti and garganelli pasta, and when you’re ready to level up you can move onto ravioli, coloured dough and sauces that uniquely mingle sweet with salty.
+Officina 00 runs regular pasta-making classes in its Fitzrovia kitchen, packing plenty of tips into a snappy 2 hour workshop.
+The beginners’ intro class will induct you into the secrets of spaghetti and garganelli pasta, and when you’re ready to level up you can move onto ravioli, coloured dough and sauces that uniquely mingle sweet with salty.

 Address: 67 Whitfield Street, London W1T 4DE | Vegetarian option?
 Yes | Vegan option?
 No | Cost: £65-£85